-From 2011 to 2016, enrollment in engineering and technical courses is dominated by male (as shown above).
+From 2011 to 2016, enrollment in engineering and technical courses is dominated my male.
 Likewise, the average percentage of male and female students graduating from these courses in 2010 to 2015 are 71% and 29%, respectively.

-The Department of Energy (DOE), through its Consumer Welfare and Promotion Office (CWPO), will conduct a regular career talk to Grade 10 students, with practicing energy professionals as speakers, to help address misconceptions and labels of several energy-related occupations as being 'men's work' or 'women's work'.
+The Department of Energy (DOE) through its Consumer Welfare and Promotion Office (CWPO) will conduct a regular career talk to Grade10 students, with practicing energy professionals as speakers, to help straighten misconceptions and labels of several energy-related occupations as being 'men's work' or 'women's work'.